 The LRC is an integral part of the total YTI learning environment and is committed to the development of literacy and information skills that foster lifelong learning.
 Professional staff is available to assist students and faculty in the use of information resources including print, multi-media, and electronic sources.
 The LRC provides access to over 60 million ournal articles, books, encyclopedias, newspapers, magazines, and audio and video clips.
-The collection includes databases from Pro uest, Pro uest eBook Central, Books in Print, and Pro uest Nursing and Allied Health.
+The collection includes databases from Proquest, Proquest eBook Central, Books in Print, and Proquest Nursing and Allied Health.
 Students can access all electronic resources at any YTI student computer or off campus via password authentication.